 Flashing

-A thin, waterproof sheet installed inside a building’s walls to control moisture movement.
+A thin, waterproof sheet is installed inside a building’s walls to control moisture movement.

 Eaves